INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ![snip001](assets/blogs/personal/photo_2022-05-22_23-13-38.jpg)

-Hopefully this **list of small yet meaningful wins** will not only bring joy back into my work but also into my life.
+Hopefully this **list of small yet meaningful wins** will not only bring *Joy* back into my work but also into my life.

 <div class="divider"></div>